skai111/db48x/help/db48x.md

 ### Resistivity & Conductivity

-The electrical resistivity ρ of most materials changes with temperature.
-If the temperature T does not vary too much, a linear approximation can be used around the reference point (ρ0; T0).
+The electrical resistivity 'ρ' of most materials changes with temperature.
+If the temperature 'T' does not vary too much, a linear approximation can be used around the reference point ('ρ0'; 'T0').

 ### Series & Parallel R